andromanyshyn/django_native_tree/README.md

-# Тестовое задание на позицию Junior Python Developer
+# Test Assignment for the Junior Python Developer Position

-## Часть No1 (обязательная):
+## Part 1 (mandatory):
-Создайте веб страницу, которая будет выводить иерархию сотрудников в древовидной форме.
+Create a web page that displays a hierarchy of employees in in a tree-like form.

-● Информация о каждом сотруднике должна храниться в базе данных и содержать следующие данные:
+● Information about each employee should be stored in a database and contain the following data:

-○ ФИО;
+○ FULL NAME;

-○ Должность;
+○ Job Title;

-○ Дата приема на работу;
+○ Date of employment;

-○ Размер заработной платы;
+○ Salary;

-● У каждого сотрудника есть 1 начальник;
+● Each employee has one supervisor;

-● База данных должна содержать не менее 50 000 сотрудников и 5 уровней
+● The database must contain at least 50,000 employees and 5 levels

-иерархий.
+hierarchies.

-● Не забудьте отобразить должность сотрудника.
+● Do not forget to display the position of the employee.

-## Часть No2 (опциональная).
+## Part 2 (optional).

-1. Создайте базу данных используя миграции Django / Flask.
+1. Create a database using Django / Flask migrations.

-2. Создайте еще одну страницу и выведите на ней список сотрудников со всей имеющейся о сотруднике информацией из базы данных и возможностью сортировать по любому полю.
+2. Create another page and display the list of employees with all information about the employee from the database and the ability to to sort by any field.

-3. Добавьте возможность поиска сотрудников по любому полю для страницы созданной в задаче 2.
+3. Add the ability to search for employees by any field for the page created in task 2.